Neural Plasticity Networks: Related Work

 \section{Related Work}

 Our NPN has a built-in support to network sparsification, network expansion, and can automatically determine an appropriate network capacity for a given learning task.
-In this section, we will review multiple related researches in the area.
+In this section, we review related works in these areas.

 \paragraph{Network Sparsification} Driven by the widespread applications of DNNs in resource-limited embedded systems, recently there has been an increasing interest in network sparsification~\cite{han2015learning,han2015deep,WenWuWan16,li2016pruning,louizos2017bayesian,molchanov2017variational,NekMolAsh17,Louizos2017,l0-arm}.
 One of the earliest sparsification methods is to prune the redundant weights based on the magnitudes~\cite{lecun1990optimal}, which is proved to be effective in modern CNNs~\cite{han2015learning}.
-Although weight sparsification is able to compress networks, it can barely improve computational efficiency due to unstructured sparsity~\cite{WenWuWan16}.
+Although weight sparsification is able to compress networks, it can barely improve computational efficiency due to unstructured sparsity.
 Therefore, magnitude-based group sparsity is proposed~\cite{WenWuWan16,li2016pruning}, which can prune networks while reducing computation cost significantly.
 These works are mainly based on the $L_2$ or $L_1$ regularization to penalize the magnitude of weights.
 A more appealing approach is based on the $L_0$ regularization~\cite{Louizos2017,l0-arm} as this corresponds to the well-known model selection criteria such as AIC~\cite{AIC} and BIC~\cite{BIC}.
-Our NPN is built on top of $L_0$-ARM~\cite{l0-arm} and extend it for network expansion.
+Our NPN is built on the basic framework of $L_0$-ARM~\cite{l0-arm} and extend it for network expansion.
 In addition, as far as we know almost all the network sparsification algorithms~\cite{han2015learning,han2015deep,WenWuWan16,li2016pruning} usually proceed in three stages manually: pretrain a full network, prune the redundant weights or filters, and fine-tune the pruned network.
 In contrast, our NPN can support this three-stage training by simply adjusting the learning stage scheduler $k$ at different stages in an end-to-end fashion.

 \paragraph{Neural Architecture Search} Another closely related area is neural architecture search~\cite{ZopLe17,ZopVasShl18,ReaAggHua19} that searches for an optimal network architecture for a given learning task.
 It attempts to determine number of layers, types of layers, layer configurations, different activation functions, etc. Given the extremely large search space, typically reinforcement learning algorithms are utilized for efficient implementations.
 Our NPN can be categorized as a subset of neural architecture search in the sense that we start with a fixed architecture and aim to determine an optimal capacity (e.g., number of weights, neurons or channels) of a network.